100 (Criminal Minds): Production

 The writer of this episode, Bo Crese, is actually an acronym used in the credits of "100".
 It is an acronym formed from the first letter of the name of every writer who contributed to the script: Breen Frazier, Oanh Ly, Chris Mundy, Rick Dunkle, Erica Messer, Simon Mirren and Edward Allen Bernero.
 This was used because each writer wrote a section of the episode.
 In an early draft of the script for this episode, Hotchner was written to kill George Foyet with his own knife.
 However, Edward Allen Bernero and Thomas Gibson believed the scene would be more powerful if Hotch used his bare hands.

 Speaking about the 100th episode, showrunner Edward Allen Bernero said he wanted to revisit a question that was raised in the pilot of Criminal Minds:

 "There's a question raised in the pilot episode of whether you can spend your time hunting monsters and not become a monster.
 We wanted to revisit that question 100 episodes later and see if the answer changed.
 Hotch does something that makes you wonder what's happened to everybody [since the start]."

 Reception

 Ratings

 The episode aired on CBS on November 25, 2009.
 Upon initial release, it was viewed by 13.61 million people and it also garnered a 3.2 Nielsen rating.
 "100" was also the week's third most watched drama and ranked tenth on the list of most watched television programmes overall.

 Critical response

-"100" was met with positive reviews.
-The episode has received an average score of 7.3 out of 10 in IMDb.
+"100" was met with positive reviews, with particular praise towards the performances of Gibson, Monroe and Howell.
+The episode has received an average score of 9.1/10 on IMDb.

 Anthony Ocasio from Screen Rant gave the episode a positive review, saying that it "had me sitting on the edge of my seat the entire way" and said the scene with the Reaper, Haley and Jack was "the most intense thing I’ve seen all year".
 CliqueClack praised Gibson's performance, saying that it "was a stunning performance by Gibson that cements his legacy as a top-tier actor".